Precipitator80/MonstrumExtendedSettingsMod/Monstrum/MESM Readme.txt

 - Fixed random monster selection when using Sparky or banned monsters.
 - Fixed monster AI not seeing crew player in Crew VS Monster mode (PvP) when the monster player used mouse and keyboard.
 - Fixed item spawn count changes via the "Change Key Item Spawn Numbers" setting persisting across rounds and the setting increasing counts when it should not.
+- Fixed life raft gates being mismatched to their rafts when using two life rafts.
 - Fixed No Barricade Doors search not finding some barricaded doors like the door for the engine room steam control room.
 - Fixed Sparky getting a Fire Shroud when only brute should have one.
 - Fixed fire shroud still having visual effects when shroud size is 0.